When it comes to your marketing strategy, a one-size-fits-all approach isn't going to cut the mustard these days.

 Creating buyer personas and content lists is just the start, however.

-You have to refine your personas with more in-depth data on your customers that you will gather over time.
+You must refine your personas with more in-depth data on your customers that you will gather over time.
 The types of prospects you encounter will change as your content strategy rolls out, so your personas must also adapt.

 To get a better understanding of your prospects and customers and how to engage them, a segmentation framework is needed.